-You can get started with Nirmata for free via the full-featured 15 day trial.
+You can get started with Nirmata for free via the full-featured 15-day trial.
 All you need is access to a virtual or physical machine that can run Docker containers.
 To get started, sign up here.
-For more information on getting started, view help documents and the getting started video.
+For more information on getting started, view our help documents and the getting started video.

 Is Nirmata a PaaS?

 Nirmata offers application deployment and management services, like a Platform-as-a-Service (PaaS).
-However, Nirmata has a fundamentally different architecture than traditional platforms like Pivotal Cloud Foundry or Red Hat’s OpenShift.
+However, Nirmata has a fundamentally different architecture than traditional platforms like Pivotal’s Cloud Foundry or Red Hat’s OpenShift.

 How is Nirmata different from Kubernetes?

 Nirmata fully supports Kubernetes as a container manager and scheduler.
 Check out a demo video here.
-Customers can now choose Nirmata’s cloud scheduler or Kubernetes as a container scheduler and manager.
-Nirmata can even deploy and operate Kubernetes clusters.
+Customers can choose Nirmata’s native cloud scheduler or Kubernetes for local container management.
+Nirmata can even deploy and operate Kubernetes clusters on any cloud.

 Kubernetes has several concepts to learn, such as pods which require grouping containers that share IP addresses and storage (much like a Virtual Machine does), label selectors for grouping and classification, replication controllers for scaling, daemon sets, replica sets, etc. etc. While these concepts are interesting, enterprises DevOps teams typically need more flexibility which may not align with the Kubernetes way of doing things.

 The Nirmata container manager and scheduler is completely delivered as a cloud service so there is nothing for you to install, scale, and operate.
 With Nirmata, DevOps teams can now choose what works best for them.